 The recent release of the “Pandora Papers” marks the third database leak containing confidential banking information regarding alleged off-shore tax havens and the identities of those who benefit from these accounts.
 The International Consortium of Investigative Journalists previously released the “Panama Papers” in 2016 and the “Paradise Papers” in 2017.

-The Pandora Papers have exposed how off-shore accounts are systematically used to structure finances of highly affluent individuals, their corporations and trusts.1 The leak contains bank statements, incorporation documents, officer lists, jurisdictional information, and incorporation documents that are tied to a long list of named politicians, celebrities, and athletes.
+The Pandora Papers have exposed how off-shore accounts are systematically used to structure finances of highly affluent individuals, their corporations and trusts.1 The leak contains bank statements, officer lists, jurisdictional information, and incorporation documents that are tied to a long list of named politicians, celebrities, and athletes.
 In Canada, these leaks have spurred growing calls for investigations into potential tax evasion and tax fraud.

 While the trilogy of leaks seems to promise easy access for auditors and investigators, the reality is that so far these leaks have not been very fruitful.
 The Canada Revenue Agency (CRA) publishes the results of investigations into serious tax crimes on their website and includes statistics such as warrants executed, conviction rates, and the fiscal impact both lost and realized as a result of tax evasion.2 At first glance these numbers are remarkable, for example in 2019-2020: